jcyuan06/Kcalbeloh-System/README.md

 Yes, it is compatible with most planet packs but it still needs further testing.
 Let me know if you have any issues.

 4. **Is it compatible with Real Solar System?**
-Yes, but you need to download a config file.
-See [here](https://github.com/jcyuan06/Kcalbeloh-System#how-to-make-it-compatible-with-realsolarsystem).
+Yes, but you need to install [Sigma Dimensions](https://github.com/Sigma88/Sigma-Dimensions).
+See [here](https://github.com/jcyuan06/Kcalbeloh-System#real-solar-system).

 5. **Is it compatible with other visual mods?**
 Yes, it is compatible with most visual mods for stock system, such as Astronomer's Visual Pack, Spectra, and Stock Visual Enhancement.